SHUBHAMspy/react-learning/readme.md

 **Component Instance**: React creates instance of a component to keep track of the component after the react element describes the component or the element tree has been created.
 Each component has its state and lifecycle through which it goes.

+If we want to render something in plain HTML it would be like this
+    `<h1>Introduction to React</h1>`
+But if we want to do the samething in React then we first need to create a react element of type h1 with content or children as 'Introduction to React' which will eventually spit out the heading onto the webpage.
+For this React provides us a method called `React.createElement`.Using this method we can create react elements of any type.
+    `const App = React.createElement('h1', null, 'Introduction to React')` we need to somehow tell React to take this react element App and display it on the webpage using DOM.
+And the way we do that is we say
+    `ReactDOM.render(App,document.getElementById('root'))`
+render([what],[where]) method takes two arguments, the second argument is the target or the container DOM node, the purpose of this is to serve as mount point to hold our element or the root container.
+> Note: ReactDOM is a different library, which was a part of React but it was removed to promote it's  component driven ideology to compose reusable components together to form UI and to promote its platform independency i.e regardless of the environment or platform react can be used to compose components.

+So, React knows how to create components as well as to compose them.
+Whereas, react-dom is a renderer package which handles the DOM part of react and is responsible for making changes in the environment to render the UI on the corresponding platform.

 ## Why React